 Healthy Chicken Wild Rice Soup

-Chicken Wild Rice Soup is deliciously rich and creamy without the use of heavy cream or flour.
-Learn to make this easy, healthy, and budget-friendly comfort food on the stovetop, the crockpot, or the Instant Pot!
+This Chicken Wild Rice Soup is deliciously rich and creamy soup without the use of heavy cream or flour.
+You can make this healthy and budget-friendly comfort food on the stovetop, crockpot or Instant Pot.

 Ingredients